Fortunebest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My readme for i am Betty
+My readme for effective user name of who am i